pykao/CT2MNI152/README.md

 # CT2MNI152
 This repository implement the affine and deformation transformation in order to register the CT scan to the MNI152 1mm sapce

+The input CT scan MUST be in .nii.gz file format.

 Reference Paper:

 Kuijf, Hugo J., et al. "Registration of brain CT images to an MRI template for the purpose of lesion-symptom mapping."
 International Workshop on Multimodal Brain Image Analysis.
 Springer, Cham, 2013.